FrancoMelandri/yase/src/local/README.md

 $ kubectl rollout status deployment.apps/yase-ui
 ```

-If youu wanna check the status of the entire stack running you can use the command
+If you wanna check the status of the entire stack running you can use the command

 ```bash
 $ minikube dashboard